 1. Preparation from Solid (Powder)

-- Select Reagent: Choose a powder from the “Calculate from Solid” group.
+- Select Reagent: Choose a powder from the list or select “Custom” to enter MW and pKa.

 2. Preparation from Recipe (pH Specific)